Market Place and Boyle Cross Monument

 This was the site of Frome’s original market hall, and is still a place where markets are held and people gather to shop or attend an event.
 The Market Place which was originally divided into an upper and a lower market, before the centre was gentrified into the Georgian style when Bath Street was built at the end of the Napoleonic Wars.
 The ground slopes upwards away from the river so it is plain which end of the Market Place was upper and which lower.
 The lower portion used to be subject to flooding when the river was swollen but not now that the channel has been cut deeper.

-This monument, originally a fountain, was erected in 1871 by the Hon. and Rev. R. C. Boyle, rector of Marston Bigot, as a token of his affection for Frome.
+This monument was erected in 1871 by the Hon. and Rev. R. C. Boyle, rector of Marston Bigot, as a token of his affection for Frome.
 It was designed by his wife, the Hon.
 Mrs. E. V. Boyle, artist and author, well-known to the Victorians as E. V. B. The cross, of red Devon marble, weighs a ton and took six months to carve.
 The sculptor was Joseph Chapman of Frome.
 The site was given by Richard, 9th Earl of Cork and Orrery, Lord of the Manor of Frome.